 Your permanent residence can be revoked under certain conditions, such as if you spend too much time outside of the Netherlands or if you are convicted of a very serious crime.

-After meeting the five-year legal residence and main residence threshold (or three years, if married to a Dutch national), Americans can apply for naturalisation.
+After meeting the five-year legal residence and main residence threshold (or three years, if living with a Dutch national), Americans can apply for naturalisation.
 In order to do this, you will need:

 The Netherlands typically requires new citizens to renounce their previous nationality, unless their registered partner or spouse is Dutch or if they were born in the Netherlands.